Xlient/Cosmos/levels/cosmos/objectives/secrets/description.md

 </ul>
 </div>

-## Whats a secret?
+Whats a secret?

-Much like the ones to tell in real, they are pieces of private information used to gain access to protected resources like applications.
-Like a real secrect you dont want to tell it to everybody or put it directly in your code.
+Much like the ones you might tell in real life, they are pieces of private information.
+In software development used to gain access to protected resources like applications.
+Like a real secret you dont want to make it known to everybody or put it directly in your code.
 Help Bob out by Creating a secret in the repository to store his secret.
 Then by creating another file called `bobs-secret.yml`
 It should look something like this:

 ```yml